 If you suspect your dog might be suffering from stress colitis, keep an eye out for these common symptoms:

-If you notice any of these symptoms of colitis in your dog, it's important to take them to your vet for a proper diagnosis.
+If you notice any of these symptoms of colitis in your dog, it’s important to take them to your vet for a proper diagnosis.
+Dogs diagnosed with stress colitis should receive prompt veterinary care to manage symptoms and prevent complications.

 When do symptoms start after a stressful event?
-I have seen dogs show symptoms within hours of a stressful event, but most commonly, they occur 1-3 days after the beginning of the stressful event.
+I have seen dogs show symptoms within hours of a stressful event, but most commonly, they usually occur 1-3 days after the beginning of the stressful event.

-The treatment involves several approaches to soothe their digestive tract and reduce inflammation.
+Treat stress colitis in dogs involves several approaches to soothe their digestive tract and reduce inflammation.
 While stress colitis is often acute, some dogs may develop chronic colitis.
 This is a longer-lasting inflammation of the colon that requires ongoing management.

 Here are some treatments that I consider when I treat colitis in dogs: